Kidzeum STEAM Residency Program for all District 186 Second Graders

 WHY: Strengthen the elementary school science curriculum, enhance learning outcomes, and inspire students to consider careers in STEM fields while leveraging an underutilized community asset

-WHEN: 2021-2022 school year.
-Cohorts of 2nd graders from each elementary school will be bused from their home school for 2 – 3 weeks, Monday – Friday during normal school hours with an afterschool add-on option
+WHEN: Each school year.
+Cohorts of 2nd graders from each elementary school will be bused from their home school for seven days, Monday – Friday during normal school hours with an after school add-on option.

 Teachers in elementary school are stretched thin to cover math and reading concepts during the school day.
 Many struggle to find time for science and social studies.
 Kidzeum and District 186 are creating an immersive STEM/STEAM program that is project-based and cross-curricular, combining math, literacy, science, social studies and arts in one comprehensive program.
 Teachers will partner with Kidzeum educators to deliver the content in a museum setting, offering new opportunities to engage a variety of learners in a dynamic way.